 This Relic piece is also very affordable, considering the flamboyant appeal.
 Barely reaching the three-digit sum, it is one of the most affordable skeletal watches on the market.

-The reason this Relic by Fossil is one of the cheapest among the best skeleton watches can be constituted to the lower quality of materials and movement used in the timepiece.
-It runs on a cheaper-end automatic caliber and comes with a mineral crystal.
+The reason this Relic by Fossil is one of the cheapest can be constituted to the lower quality of materials and movement used in the timepiece – it runs on a cheaper-end automatic caliber and comes with a mineral crystal.

 However, the fact the watch has a 2-year warranty upon purchase ensures it is more than just a two-month love affair that ends as suddenly as it began.